Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 ![Overview](/Assets/Screenshots/ActindoWorkFlow/Workflows/Workflows.png "[Overview]")

-The *OVERVIEW* tab displays a list of all available workflows.
+The *Workflows* view displays a list of all available workflows.

 - *VIEW*
 Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](/Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.
 For detailed information, see [Create a view](#create-a-view).